-In HVAC work, the application and service temperature of your HVAC tape might not be the same, and each can have an impact on the tape’s performance.
+In HVAC work, the application and service temperature of your HVAC tape may not be the same, and each can have an impact on the tape’s performance.

 Application Temperature is exactly what it sounds like: the temperature at the point that the tape is applied.
 Application temperature can impact how quickly an HVAC tape bonds with the surface to which it is applied and potentially how strong that bond is, depending on the tape used.
 For instance, a tape that is applied in a very cold environment should be specifically approved for cold temperature application, whereas a tape being applied at room temperature would form a strong bond even if it is not built specifically for a certain temperature.